Radical Communicators Network

 Atlanta, GA

-Bia Jackson (they/them) is a Southern, Black, queer communications strategist, writer and organizer raised by a single mama on the southside of Richmond, Virginia.
+Bia Jackson (they/them) is a Southern, Black, queer communications strategist, writer and organizer raised by a single mama on the south side of Richmond, Virginia.
 As a storyteller, they understand the importance of collective historical memory to apply to present conditions in order to create pathways to an abolitionist future.
 From Virginia with deep roots in White Castle, Louisiana, their experience is rooted in Southern grassroots organizing and authentic, community-rooted storytelling.
-Bia has spent the last few years building infrastructure and communications strategy at Southerners On New Ground (SONG) before transitioning into ReFrame as a Program Manager in 2021.
-Bia is also an alum of ReFrame’s Mentorship Program.
+Bia has spent the last 7 years building infrastructure and communications strategy at Southerners On New Ground (SONG) then at ReFrame.
+Bia currently works with a pro-Black communications agency and runs their own small consulting firm, BSJ Creative.
 Currently, Bia lives, writes and organizes in Atlanta, GA.

 Three words that describe you: